aplteam/Tatin/docs/PackageConfiguration.md

 1. The package consists of several objects: a mixture of functions, operators, classes and / or namespaces.
 All objects are public.

+A> ### Single functions
+A>
-I> Note that you _must not_ specify the name of a function or an operator as the API in any of these cases.
+A> You _must not_ specify the name of a function (or an operator) as the API in any of these cases.
-I>
+A>
-I> This restriction helps to avoid confusion, but there is also a technical issue: Tatin needs to establish references to the API, and although in Dyalog one can establish references (kind of) to monadic, ambivalent and dyadic functions, this is not possible for niladic functions and operators.
+A> This restriction helps to avoid confusion, but there is also a technical issue: Tatin needs to establish references to the API, and although in Dyalog one can establish references (kind of) to monadic, ambivalent and dyadic functions, this is not possible for niladic functions and operators.

 ##### A single namespace

 * If you don't specify `api` then the name of the namespace is the API.

+  For example, if the package name is `pkgName` and the namespace's name is `foo` and it has a function `Hello`, then you call `Hello` with:

+  `pkgName.foo.Hello`

-* If you do specify `api` then it must be the name of the namespace.
+* If you do specify `api` by assigning an APL name to it (=no extension), then it must be the name of the namespace.
 In that case the _contents_ of the namespace becomes the API.

+  For example, if the package name is `pkgName` and the namespace's name is `foo` and it has a function `Hello`, then you specify `api` as `foo` and call `Hello` with:

+  `pkgName.Hello`

 ##### A single class

 * If you don't specify `api` then the name of the class is the API.

+  For example, if the package name is `pkgName` and the class' name is `foo` and it has a function `Hello`, then you call `Hello` with:

+  `pkgName.foo.Hello`

 * If you do specify `api` then it must be the name of the class.
 In that case everything in the class with `:Access Public Shared` becomes the API.

+  For example, if the package name is `pkgName` and the class' name is `foo` and it has a publicly shared function `Hello`, then you call `Hello` with:

+  `pkgName.Hello`

 ##### A single function or operator

-If the name of the package is `Foo`, and the name of the function is `MyFns`, then it is called as `Foo.MyFns`.
+If the name of the package is `pkgName`, and the name of the function is `MyFns`, then it is called as `pkgName.MyFns`.
 The function may be niladic, monadic, ambivalent or dyadic.

 The same holds true for an operator.